roboflow/inference/docs/foundation/doctr.md

-[CogVLM](https://github.com/THUDM/CogVLM) is a Large Multimodal Model (LMM).
-CogVLM is available for use in Inference.
+[DocTR](https://github.com/mindee/doctr) is an Optical Character Recognition (OCR) model.

-You can ask CogVLM questions about the contents of an image and retrieve a text response.
+You can use DocTR to read the text in an image.

 To use DocTR with Inference, you will need a Roboflow API key.
 If you don't already have a Roboflow account, [sign up for a free Roboflow account](https://app.roboflow.com).